Mekhala and Kanakhala: Iconography

-Mekhala and Kanakhala are depicted with swords held above their heads or dancing with them.
-They may be also depicted in the act of decapitation.
+Mekhala and Kanakhala are depicted as nude or topless adolescent girls, clad only in gold ornaments and tiara-like headgear, with swords held above their heads or dancing with them.
+They may also be depicted in the act of decapitation.

-Mekhala and Kanakhala may be depicted nude or topless.
-In combined portrayals, Mekhala is on the left.
-Both wears various gold ornaments and a tiara-like headgear.
-Mekhala holds a skull-cup in her left hand, while she draws the sword from her mouth with her right hand or simply holds a sword or a kartika knife.
+In combined portrayals, Mekhala is on the left, holding a skull-cup in her left hand and drawing a sword from her mouth with her right hand or simply holding a sword or a kartika knife.
 A skull-staff is supported in the crook of her left arm.
 Kanakhala holds her own severed head in her left hand and a sword or a kartika in her right.
 Kanakhala's head may be intact over her neck or she may be beheaded.
-In combined portrayals of the dancing sisters, Kanhapa may be depicted with one of sisters' head by his side; the sisters may not be beheaded in the portrayal.
+In combined portrayals of the dancing sisters, Kanhapa may be depicted with one of sisters' heads by his side; the sisters may not be beheaded in the portrayal.
 In a painting, where Kanakala is depicted headless, three streams of blood gush from her neck.
 One stream of blood is drunk by Kanakhala's head in her hand; the others are collected in the skull-cups of Mekhala and Kanhapa.